Samples are fundamental to wine trading on VINEX

 VINEX protects and enforces the sampling integrity and anonymity of all parties.
-Therefore, VINEX prohibits sellers delivering samples directly to buyers or allowing identifying labels, printed corks, embossed glass or other marks that can identify the supplier.
+Therefore, VINEX prohibits sellers from delivering samples directly to buyers or allowing identifying labels, printed corks, embossed glass or other marks that can identify the supplier.

 VINEX utilises Freight Forwarding centres.
 When notified of a sample request you will receive the delivery address details of the centre to receive your consignment.
-Your consignment mst be delivered to the address with any applicable duties paid.
+Your consignment must be delivered to the address with any applicable duties paid.
 From here, VINEX will arrange delivery to the buyer’s final destination (at no further cost to you).
 Depending on the buyer’s location, the request for samples could be for delivery to a local or overseas forwarding address, as will be indicated by the member's country of origin, displayed in their abbreviated profile.
 It is your responsibility to create a sample that accurately reflects the listing description and specifications, taking into account any special requests of the buyer.

 After creating the samples and packaging them securely, you need to book a freight collection using your preferred freight carrier for the delivery location nominated.
 The cost of freight to the VINEX forwarding address is the seller's responsibility, including any duty payable.
 VINEX does not pay the duty of wine samples delivered.
 On dispatch, the freight consignment/tracking number can be entered through the VINEX dashboard under My Samples to track the parcel's progress and delivery.
 In addition, VINEX has an advanced freight tracking service called AfterShip that can be found under the Tools menu.